 5. Now go to the uncompressed folder with this terminal command (use copy/paste):

-Note: this might produce an error nessage, stating: No such file or directory.
+Note: this might produce an error message, stating: No such file or directory.
 This typically happens when you've downloaded the old driver for older printers, because the new driver is only for newer printers.
 If so, copy/paste the following magical incantation into the terminal:

 sudo sh install.sh

 When asked, type your password.
 Your password remains entirely invisible: you don't even see dots, that's normal.
 Press Enter again.

 Now the installation starts.
 Answer the questions (choose to disable printing from the LTP port: that's outdated).

 7. You're done!
 Enjoy your printer.

-Note: does the installation fail, for example because unzipper File-roller produces an error, or because you get the error message "Can't open install.sh" ?
+Note: does the installation fail, for example because the unzipping produces an error, or because you get the error message "Can't open install.sh" ?

 Then you probably have a corrupt driver file: that happens fairly often with this file.
 Apparently Samsung's servers are in a bad shape.
-Solution: remove everything and download a new copy.
+Solution: remove everything, download a new copy and try again.

-Do you want more tips and tweaks for Ubuntu?
+Do you want more tips and tweaks for Ubuntu or Linux Mint?
 There's a lot more of them on this website!